Enrollment in Texas Public Schools Skyrockets

 Fueled by immigration of Hispanics to Texas, the state’s school system continues to grow at a frenetic pace, with a current enrollment of more than five million students.
 In this article, we dig into the numbers to examine how the Texas school system is changing, and what these changes mean for the future.

 Everything is bigger in Texas, including the educational system.
 No state has experienced more growth in the number of K-12 students over the last decade than Texas.
 Although the majority of the growth is among the Hispanic student population, all ethnic groups except Caucasians experienced both numerical and percentage increases in enrollment during the 2011-2012 and 2012-2013 school years.
-These increases in minority enrollment and decrease in white enrollment continues a trend that dates back to the 1980s.
+These increases in minority enrollment and decreases in white enrollment continue a trend that dates back to the 1980s.

 Enrollment Reflects Increasing Diversity